The Second Batch of New Hymns!

 Since the introduction of the second batch, I thought it’d be helpful to split it up into various colors.
 The green ones represent the number of wards singing hymns from the first batch (#1001–1009), with the lighter color for just one and the darker color for two in a meeting.
 The red/pink dots represent the second batch of hymns.

-In the first week after the release of the second batch, relatively few wards (around 7%) sang any of them.
+In the first week after the release of the second batch, relatively few wards (around 8%) sang any of them.
 Meanwhile, the first batch continued as normal.
 This is about a quarter as many wards as what we saw with the first batch.
-However, the following Sunday, September 22nd, about 20% of wards sang from the second batch, which is about three times as much as the previous Sunday.
+However, the following Sunday, September 22nd, about 16% of wards sang from the second batch, which is about twice as much as the previous Sunday.
 This is represented by the pink and red lines going up in the plot.
-Since General Conference, we’re seeing more wards sing from the second batch than the first batch, which is in stark contrast to the lukewarm reception they initially got.
+After General Conference and until the holiday season, more wards sang from the second batch than the first batch, which is in stark contrast to the lukewarm reception they initially got.

 What is perhaps more interesting though is not which batch people sang from, but whether they sang any new hymns at all.
 Look at the blue lines.
 Those represent the number of wards singing new hymns total, across both batches.
-They have gone up over the past few weeks.
+They went up through September and October.
 To accompany that, the gray line, which represents the number of wards that sang none of the new hymns, goes down.
-On October 20th, almost half of the wards I have data from sang at least one of the new hymns!
-Since then, more wards than ever (around 7%) have sang two new hymns in one meeting.
-Since then, it appears that it’s stabilizing at around 40% of wards singing at least one new hymn.
+On October 20th, around 40% of the wards I have data from sang at least one of the new hymns!
+It stabilized around 30%–40% until through mid-November.

-Now that we’re in the holiday season, there’s a dip in the number of new hymns being sung.
-It started on November 24 when most wards sang hymns of gratitude because of Thanksgiving.
+Once we hit the Thanksgiving/Christmas season, there was a dip in the number of new hymns being sung.
+It started on November 24th when most wards sang hymns of gratitude because of Thanksgiving.
 (Keep in mind that most of my data comes from the United States.
 On December 1st, there were even fewer new hymns being sung as people transitioned to singing Christmas hymns.
-Most notably though, while hymns from the second batch are not sung very much, the first batch is staying steady.
+Most notably though, while hymns from the second batch are not sung very much, the first batch was steady.
 This is because many wards are now singing the new Christmas hymns, particularly, He Is Born, the Divine Christ Child (#1202) and What Child Is This? (#1203).
+(I have a dedicated post on the 2024 Christmas season.)

 When during meetings are these hymns sung?